joseph-flinn/site/frontend/posts/retro-failure-effective-feedback.md

 In the early days, I was also highly sensitive to giving feedback on expectations that had not already previously been explicitly defined.
-I know from many personal experiences that receiving strong or critical feedback on an expectation that was not communicated is a quick way to lose trust in a leader.
+I know from many personal experiences that receiving strong or critical feedback on an expectation that failed to be communicated is a quick way to lose trust in a leader.
 However, after a few months of having feedback conversations around my expectations that had not explicitly been set, I realized that feedback conversations themselves can be a great catalyst to setting expectations that had not previously been discussed.
 The